-k) Cash and cash equivalents
+j) Cash and cash equivalents

-Cash comprises cash in hand and deposits payable on demand.
+Cash comprises of cash-in-hand and deposits payable on demand and includes amounts held by the Fund's external managers.

 Cash equivalents are short term, highly liquid investments that are readily convertible to known amounts of cash that are subject to minimal risk of changes in value.